ProgrammersOfVilnius/pov-server-page/pov-update-server-page.rst

     Apache directive.

-    Note: accessing the server page using any of the aliases will redirect to the canonical hostname.
+    Note: accessing the server page using any of the aliases will redirect to the canonical hostname (see **canonical_redirect**).

 **canonical_redirect** (default: true)

-    Generate rewrite rules to redirect to the canonical hostname.
+    Generate directives to redirect to the canonical hostname.

     Turn this off if you need to test the apache configuration in a machine you can't access directly and need to use SSH port forwarding.

+**hsts** (default: true)

+    Set Strict-Transport-Security header to force all accesses to be HTTPS-only for 2 years.

+**csp** (default: true)

+    Set Content-Security-Policy header to require same-origin URLs for all subresources.

 **loopback_only** (default: false)